 Pew Research notes that despite 4% fewer people living in Pittsburgh since 2000, the per capita income increased by 24% during the same time period.
 The economy in Pittsburgh is slowly but surely recovering from the recession.

 According to the most recent report from the U.S. Bureau of Labor Statistics (BLS Oct.
-2020), employment sectors showing the fastest signs of recovery include trade and transportation, financial activities, professional and business services, and education and health services.
+2020), employment sectors showing the fastest signs of recovery include leisure and hospitality, construction, information, and professional and business services.

 - GDP of Pittsburgh is more than $145.5 billion, an increase of more than 215 over the past ten years.